Ali Babayev

-Eli Babayev (Əli Babayev, אלי בבייב; born 1 November 1990) is a professional footballer who plays as a midfielder for Hapoel Ramat Gan.
-Born in Israel, he represented the Azerbaijan national team.
+Eli Babayev (Əli Babayev, אלי בבייב; born 1 November 1990) is a former professional footballer who played as a midfielder.
+Born in Israel, he played for the Azerbaijan national team.

 Career

 Club

 Babayev made his professional debut for Hapoel Ra'anana in the Israeli Premier League on 26 October 2013, coming on as a substitute in the 84th minute for Assi Baldout in the 0–0 draw against Bnei Yehuda Tel Aviv.

 International

 Babayev was called up to the Azerbaijan national team for the first time in March 2019 for the UEFA Euro 2020 qualifying match against Croatia and a friendly against Lithuania.